 Early planning and design of the Mill Creek Linear Park is underway.

 Thank you for your participation!
-Stay tuned for the engagement summary report and concept plans, expected later this spring.
+Stay tuned for the engagement summary report and concept plans.

 Ways the public got involved